candy02058912/toastmasters/README.md

 ### Part 1 (Low Concurrency Test): Choose a Suitable Load Balancing Strategy

+**Test description: 50 requests in total, with 9 requests at the same time at most.**

 Each toast machine is limited to processing **4 toasts (requests) concurrently**, if you go over this number, then the toast machine will burn out and produce failures.

 For this part, you will be restricted to **1 replica** of each kind of toast machine.